Top 11 UX Certifications to Boost Your Career [2022 Guide]

 This all-inclusive program from Springboard offers 350+ hours of videos, in-depth articles, industry-relevant coursework, and hands-on design projects to help you launch your UX career.

 The bootcamp features a masterfully curated curriculum, real-world UX experience, and unlimited 1:1 mentor support.
-It is currently the only program that offers unlimited calls with a career coach, in addition to weekly calls with a personal mentor.
+It is currently the only program that offers unlimited calls with a career coach, in addition to regular calls with a personal mentor.

 The employment-focused syllabus also includes industry design projects and mock interviews.
 Additionally, Springboard offers a six-month job guarantee with the program — if you don’t find a job within six months of graduating, you get all your money back.
 You also have the freedom to choose between a UX or a UI/UX Design career track, depending on your interests and goals.

 Cost: $7,900 for UX track and $11,900 for UI/UX track